ABM4ALL/Melodie/paper/paper.md

 * `Calibrator` - calibrates the parameters of the `scenario` by minimizing the distance between model output and empirical evidence.
 * `Trainer` - trains the `agents` to update their behavioral parameters for higher payoff.

-Both of `Calibrator` and `Trainer` modules are based on the genetic algorithm (GA), and the `Trainer` framework is introduced in detail in [@Yu].
+Both of `Calibrator` and `Trainer` modules are based on a Genetic Algorithm (GA), and the `Trainer` framework is introduced in detail in [@Yu].

-Taking the covid contagion model in the tutorial as example, as shown below, the `simulator` is initialized with a `config` object (incl. project name and folder paths) and the class variables of the `model`, the `scenario`, and the `data_loader`.
+Taking the Covid contagion model in the tutorial as example, as shown below, the `simulator` is initialized with a `config` object (including a project name and a set of folder paths) and the class variables of the `model`, the `scenario`, and the `data_loader`.

 ```Python
     from Melodie import Simulator
     from config import config
     from source.model import CovidModel